Splitting water to create renewable hydrogen energy looks good on paper – until you realize that making it requires a lot of …

 At 16 months, the periodontal levels of oxidative stress were higher in the control group compared with the baseline level (p< 0.05), and lower in the experimental group than in the control group (p< 0.05).
 The values of the linear distance between the cemento-enamel junction and alveolar bone crest were significantly lower in the experimental group than in the control group at the mesial root regions (p< 0.05).
 Although protein expression of interleukin-1? did not differ, gene expression of Nod-like receptor protein 3 inflammasomes was activated in periodontal tissues from the experimental group as compared with the control group.

-These findings indicate that drinking hydrogen-rich could suppress , but did not affect inflammatory reactions in aging periodontal tissues.
+These findings indicate that drinking hydrogen-rich water could suppress oxidative stress, but did not affect inflammatory reactions in aging periodontal tissues.

 Explore further: Nonsurgical treatment of periodontitis for persons with diabetes does not improve glycemic control